-Girls basketball: Thunderbirds catch fire to defeat Lynx
+Girls Basketball: Thunderbirds catch fire to defeat Lynx

 “It feels really good to bounce back (from a loss last game),” Melcher said.
 “We just had a lot of good pressure of defense.
 We moved the ball around on offense and got them side to side.”

-Abraham Lincoln is in action next at 5:30 p.m. on Tuesday at Sioux City East.
+Bellevue West is back in action at 5:30 p.m. on Friday at Gretna.

 Abraham Lincoln (5-4) 5 2 8 11 -- 26